erik/holepunch/README.md

 ## Examples

-To modify security group `foo_bar` to inbound traffic from this machine's local IP to TCP port 22 (ssh):
+To modify security group `foo_bar` to permit inbound traffic from this machine to TCP port 22 (ssh):

 ```
 holepunch foo_bar 22 --tcp